lucia-auth/lucia/docs/pages/tutorials/username-and-password/sveltekit.md

 title: "Tutorial: Username and password auth in SvelteKit"
 ---

-# Tutorial: Username and password auth in Astro
+# Tutorial: Username and password auth in SvelteKit

 Before starting, make sure you've setup your database and middleware as described in the [Getting started](/getting-started/astro) page.